Documentation

 Here we have a button.
 When it is clicked the htmx-request class will be added to it, which will reveal the spinner

-While the htmx-indicator class uses opacity to hide and show the progress indicator, if you would prefer another mechanism
+The htmx-indicator class uses opacity to hide and show the progress indicator but if you would prefer another

 .htmx-indicator{